digitalservicebund/useid-backend-service/doc/adr/0002-use-gradle-as-build-tool.md

 We need to stick to a single build tool to avoid friction that is stemming from forcing engineers to (re)learn a new build tool on each new project.

-Furthermore, a build tool has be flexible, customizable and fast.
+Furthermore, a build tool has to be flexible, customizable and fast.

 ## Decision